pars-linux/uludag/trunk/doc/en/developer.pardus.org.tr/source/guides/packaging/package-review-process.rst

 One of the following retionale can be a reason for inclusion of the package:
     - The package is useful for large part of our users
     - The package is a new built or runtime dependency of a package that already in Pardus `stable repository`_
-    - The package replaces another package that already in Pardus `stable repository`_ and promise higher quality and functionality.
+    - The package replaces another package that already exists in Pardus `stable repository`_ and promise higher quality and functionality.
 (The old package should be obsolete_)

 Package Review Guidelines